Join us to give 1000 students an adventure they will never forget.

 How does my organization sign up to bring an exhibit or workshop?

 Professional organizations, companies, and educational institutions can register to bring an exhibit or workshop to Arizona STEM Adventure by registering their booth or workshop in advance.
-Register Here.
+Please contact Danniey Wright at email@example.com if you are interested in presenting.

 Is there a cost for companies or organizations to participate in Arizona STEM Adventure?

 We do not charge companies to participate.
-We only ask that you bring a fun, highly-interactive demonstration of some math- or science-related activity to share with Southern Arizona students.
-We also ask that you bring your own materials and supplies required for your workshop.
-We do provide limited electricity, tables and chairs that can be set up in a variety of styles to maximize the learning environment, but we cannot provide other supplies or equipment.
+We only ask that you provide a fun, highly-interactive demonstration of some math- or science-related activity to share with Southern Arizona students.
+We also ask that you provide your own materials and supplies required for your workshop.

 When do we set up for Arizona STEM Adventure?

-What type of facilities will we have available to us in our exhibits/workshops?
-Does the Pima Community College Northwest Campus have Internet access?
+What type of facilities will be available to us to record our exhibits/workshops?

-How many students should we expect each day, and what are their age ranges?
+How many students should we expect to participate, and what are their age ranges?

 Generally 900—1,000 students and about 200 teachers and chaperones are selected to attend Arizona STEM Adventure.
 We limit registration to grades four through eight.

-What should exhibitors and volunteers wear to Arizona STEM Adventure?
+What should exhibitors and volunteers wear in the video Arizona STEM Adventure?

-We strongly encourage you to wear comfortable clothes appropriate for whatever type of hands-on demonstration you will be doing.
+We strongly encourage you to wear comfortable clothes appropriate for whatever type of hands-on demonstration you will be doing for your workshop.
 Please make sure that your clothing is age-appropriate, and not offensive to the students who will be attending.
 We strongly encourage you to wear polo shirts, T-shirts, or lab coats with your company or organization logo on it to help advertise your organization’s involvement in Arizona STEM Adventure.
+Please do not wear prints as the do not video well.

 If you are working with chemicals, Pima Community College requires proper safety equipment to be worn (for example, goggles).